sidorares/node-mysql2/documentation/Extras.md

 ## Named placeholders

 You can use named placeholders for parameters by setting `namedPlaceholders` config value or query/execute time option.
 Named placeholders are converted to unnamed `?` on the client (mysql protocol does not support named parameters).
 If you reference parameter multiple times under the same name it is sent to server multiple times.
+Unnamed placeholders can still be used by providing the values as an array instead of an object.

 ```js
 connection.config.namedPlaceholders = true;